 After a long period of painting, being very busy to create a body of work for the exhibition I was fortunate to have had in February/March, I am back to sewing bags.

+Did you ever hear of the concept of hiring a shelf in a shop?
+There are quite a few in Europe, in Germany and Switzerland, and they have gorgeous names.
+The German name for shelf is 'Fach', or 'Regal', so there are Fach-geschaefte (shops), Einfach, Vielfach, Mehrfach, Fachregal, etc. The artist or craft person can hire a shelf for a monthly sum.
+The owner of the shop will also take a certain deduction from the proceeds of the sale, and then the shelf can be stocked.
 In Hebrew a shelf is called 'Madaf', 'Madafim', shelves in plural.
 At the Tel Aviv-Yafo flea market a new trend is emerging.
 Many up-scale shops open there for business in the midst of the Alte-Sachen and typical flea market stalls.
 Shops for designer clothes, shoes, jewellery, gifts.
 So did a very large, pretty and elegant shelf-hiring shop, which is called, quite rightly 'Madafim'.
 I did not have an outlet for my bags for a long time, since the gallery where I sold for more then ten years closed, and other opportunities I tried did not work out so well.
 I signed up with 'Madafim' for a trial period of two months to see if this will be rewarding.
 I am creating a small line of bags with Bedouin embroidery.
 The pieces of embroidery were all bought over time at various Arab sellers at the market.

 The last days I figured out a new pattern, which I remembered seeing in a book once.
 Small wristlests, which close with a ring.
 The ring slides over the handle and closes the bag, very smart and practical.
 And they look really cute.